Energy policy of Russia: Russia and OPEC

 The Organization of the Petroleum Exporting Countries has unsuccessfully asked Russia to become a member several times.
 In 2008, with falling oil prices, Russia announced that it would work with OPEC to coordinate a reduction in output.

 In 2013, Saudi Arabia was reported to have urged Russia to join OPEC, but Russia declined the offer.
 Russia has expressed its desire to become an observer to OPEC, which could lead to greater communication that Russia has sought since the oil price crash in 2014.
 In 2015, it was estimated that Russia working with OPEC would boost the cartel's clout by nearly a third.

 Russia and OPEC have made several oil production cutback agreements to raise the price of oil since March 1999, when a deal was reached as part of an agreement between OPEC and non-OPEC oil producers to lift crude prices off their lows.

-In June 2015, Russian president Vladimir Putin received deputy crown prince Mohammad bin Salman along with the Saudi minister of petroleum and mineral resources Ali al-Naimi; the latter spoke of ″creating a petroleum alliance between the two countries for the benefit of the international oil market as well as producing countries and stabilizing and improving the market″.
+In June 2015, Russian president Vladimir Putin received deputy crown prince Mohammad bin Salman along with the Saudi minister of petroleum and mineral resources Ali al-Naimi; the latter spoke of "creating a petroleum alliance between the two countries for the benefit of the international oil market as well as producing countries and stabilizing and improving the market".
 In late November 2016, Russia agreed to join OPEC nations to reduce oil output, with cuts taking effect from 1 January 2017 to last for six months.

+In October 2022, OPEC+ led by Saudi Arabia announced a large cut to its oil output target, which critics say helped Russia.
+Robert Menendez, the Democratic chairman of the U.S. Senate Foreign Relations Committee, called for a freeze on cooperation with and arms sales to Saudi Arabia, accusing the kingdom of helping Russia underwrite its war with Ukraine.